sejpalkalpesh/eth-signer/README.md

 # eth-signer
-eth-signer A Python library for transection signing using AWS Key Management Service.
+A Python library for transection signing using AWS Key Management Service.